 A.10 You can continue to attend all activities at St John’s that are not offered at Mercy Parish.
 Initially, activities of Mercy Parish will be focused on Liturgy and Family life.
 These will be developed as we are able to develop sufficient membership and leadership to support a particular activity.
 Additional ministries will be initiated in time as the parish and associated parish needs grow.
 At some point, Mercy Parish ministries will encompass a full range of ministries similar to St John’s.
 In the meantime, Mercy Parish parishioners are encouraged to continue to attend the activities at St John’s.
 This is in keeping with the philosophy that St John's and Mercy Parish are two parishes working together to support the Madison Catholic community.

 Q.11 How can I get involved?

-A.11 By filling out the Time and Talent survey on our this website go to the Get Involved Tab .
-Your interests will be recorded and you will be called upon once ministries are formed and volunteers are needed.
+A.11 By filling out the Time and Talent survey on our website on the Time & Talent page under Welcome.
+Your interests will be recorded, and you will be called upon once ministries are formed and volunteers are needed.